gibizer/zuul-log-search/README.md

 Configuration
 =============
-The ``logsearch.conf.d`` directory is searched for config files.
-The directory location can be also provided via ``--config-dir`` command line parameter.
+The configuration directory location can be also provided via ``--config-dir`` command line parameter.
+If not provided then the tool checks the following locations in order.
+It uses .logsearch.conf.d/ in the current directory if exists.
+Otherwise, uses ```$XDG_CONFIG_HOME/logsearch/``` if ``XDG_CONFIG_HOME`` is  defined.
+Otherwise, uses ``~/.config/logsearch/``.
-Every file with names ending in ``.yaml`` or ``.conf`` is read from the directory as yaml data and the data are merged by the top level key.
+Every file under the config directory with names ending in ``.yaml`` or ``.conf`` is read as yaml data and  merged by the top level key.
 So you can separate out different part of the configuration to different files.

 Job groups
 ----------